kubrickfr/avsc-wiki/Advanced-usage.md

   time: new Date('Thu Nov 05 2015 11:38:05 GMT-0800 (PST)')
 };

-// Our new type is able to directly serialize it, including the date. var buf = type.toBuffer(transaction);
+// Our type is able to directly serialize it, including the date. var buf = type.toBuffer(transaction);

 // And we can get the date back just as easily.